JackJack3231/MiniSB-Extruder-Mounts/README.md

 # MiniSB-Extruder-Mounts

-Remix of the Mini-Stealthburner to run other Extruders
+Remix of the Mini-Stealthburner to run other Extruders.

 ![Lineup of Standard Extruder-Mounts](images/Standard_Lineup.png)
 ![Lineup of Minified Extruder-Mounts](images/Minified_Lineup.png)

-This repo includes reworked Files of the Mini-Stealthburner to allow you to use diferent Extruders, namely:
+This repo includes reworked Files of the Mini-Stealthburner to allow you to use different, namely:

 - [Phaetus Apus](https://www.phaetus.com/apus/)
 - [Mellow Libra Mini](https://www.aliexpress.com/item/1005003506182112.html)